schirmer-lab/metagear/docs/index.md

   A Nextflow/NF-Core pipeline that streamlines end-to-end microbiome metagenomic workflows—from raw reads to functional annotation.

 - **MetaGEAR Web**
-  A web application enabling interactive exploration of microbial gene functions in Inflammatory Bowel Disease (IBD) and Colorectal Cancer (CRC).
+  A web server enabling interactive exploration of microbial gene functions in Inflammatory Bowel Disease (IBD) and Colorectal Cancer (CRC).
 Results from MetaGEAR Pipeline can be uploaded for seamless integration.

 ---